Skip to the content.

 a structure named MergeState is created for helping the timsort algorithm

-this is the state after preparing
+This is the state after preparing

 binary_sort will be used for sorting a group of elements, the number of elements in a group is called run(minrun) here